unpoquitodeporfavor/vector-db/README.md

 └── infrastructure/ # Infrastructure (repositories, logging, external services)
 ```

-The architecture implements a comprehensive dependency injection pattern where all services are provided through abstract interfaces, enabling easy testing and flexible embedding provider swapping.
-The `EmbeddingService` interface abstracts vector generation from the business logic, while the application layer orchestrates document chunking and embedding generation to ensure chunks are always created with their corresponding vector embeddings.
-This design separates concerns cleanly: domain models focus on business rules, application services handle use cases and orchestration, infrastructure services manage external dependencies (like the Cohere API), and the API layer provides a consistent RESTful interface with proper error handling and dependency injection throughout.
+The architecture implements clean separation of concerns through a layered design with comprehensive dependency injection.
+All services use abstract interfaces to enable easy testing and flexible provider swapping.
+The domain layer defines core business entities (Libraries, Documents, Chunks) and their relationships, while the application layer orchestrates complex workflows like document processing, chunking, and search operations.
+The infrastructure layer handles external integrations (embedding providers, vector indices) and data persistence, supporting multiple index types (naive, LSH, VPTree) with configurable parameters for different performance characteristics.
+The API layer provides a consistent RESTful interface with proper error handling, request validation, and response formatting, all connected through dependency injection for maintainability and testability.

 ### Key Components